SanShiv1312/Notes-Manoj/MariaDB/README.md

 #### Single Line Comments
 Single line comments will ignore the complete one line.
 We have to add `--` in the start to represent it is a comment.
+If the comment is added at the end of the query, then the query will ignore only the comment part and not the query
 ```sql
 MariaDB [dbms_sample]> --create table with name as char with the length of 25 and register number with the integer type
 MariaDB [dbms_sample]> CREATE TABLE student (name char(25), registerName int);